callforsky/udacity-react-myreads/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
-    ├── App.test.js # Used for testing.
+    ├── Bookshelf.js # This is the component to display bookshelves ├── Search.js # This is the component to render search page ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.